Mo-Tx/Godot-X-MiniScript2/README.md

 ## Contributing

 Pull requests are welcome!
-Formal code conventions are still being defined, but reasonable contributions and bug fixes are generally accepted.
+Formal code conventions are not yet defined, but reasonable contributions and bug fixes are generally accepted.

 ---

 ## License

-Licensed under the **MIT License**.
-Includes attribution to [Godot](https://github.com/godotengine/godot), [godot-cpp](https://github.com/godotengine/godot-cpp), and [MiniScript2](https://github.com/joestrout/miniscript2).
+Licensed under the **MIT License**—with attribution to [Godot](https://github.com/godotengine/godot), [godot-cpp](https://github.com/godotengine/godot-cpp), and [MiniScript2](https://github.com/joestrout/miniscript2).